prithvirajkumar48/Weather-App/README.md

-CLick on the given link which will take you to the Weather forecast app:- https://ioweather.netlify.app/
+Click on the given link which will take you to the Weather forecast app:- https://ioweather.netlify.app/